achmadarifin31/etl-automation-with-python/README.md

 - Storage and querying with Google BigQuery
 - Interactive dashboard visualization using Looker Studio

 Note: All sample data provided in this repository are dummy/simulated to ensure confidentiality.
+All sheet IDs, project codes, and datasets in this repo are dummy values for demonstration purposes.
+No confidential company data is shared.